sarahciston/codingcare/posts/0critintro.md

 - McKinney, Cait. *Information Activism: A Queer History of Lesbian Media Technologies.*
 - McPherson, T. (2018). *Feminist in a Software Lab: Difference + Design.* Harvard UP.
 - McQuillan, D. (2022). *Resisting AI*.
 Bristol UP.
-- Nake, F. (1971).
-"There Should Be No Computer Art."
-Bulletin of the Computer Arts Society.
 - Nardi, Bonnie.
 (1993). *A Small Matter of Programming.*
 - Nicholson,
 - Olufemi, L. (2021). *Experiments in Imagining Otherwise.* Hajar Press.